LaQuay/marcvila.me/_hackathons/mctrack-hackprague-2017.md

 ### The solution

 Do you ask yourself anytime how could you send a location to your friend when you are inside a building?
 Or maybe you are an employer and asked in your professional world, how can you know how much time spends a client in each section of your shop?

-The idea is that having a router / access point you are able to know who is near you.
+The idea is that by having a router or access point you are able to know who is near you.
 Without any interaction with the clients, you will be able to track them.
-And maybe you want to share personalized ads to them.
+And maybe you want to share personalized ads with them.

 <div style="text-align: center;">
 <img style="margin: 0 !important; float: left" src="/assets/img/hackathons/hackprague_2017/screen1.jpg" width="425"/>